jorgemmsilva/wasp/documentation/docs/guide/schema/intro.md

-# Smart Contracts Schemas for ISCP
+# Smart Contract Schemas for ISCP

 The Iota Smart Contracts Protocol (ISCP) provides us with a very flexible way of programming smart contracts.
 It does this by providing an API to a sandboxed environment